-Earaches are a symptom of an ear infection, referred to by medical professionals as acute otitis externa (AOE).
+Earaches are a symptom of an ear infection.
+Another term for it is acute otitis externa (AOE).
 Ear infections have numerous causes.
 However, not all ear pain is automatically an infection.
 Plus, you may be able to help relieve fluid in the ear before it develops into an infection.
 Thus, getting an antibiotic from the doctor for an earache is not always the best solution.

 We’re going to take a closer look at what causes ear pain.
 In particular, we will take note of the important role then neck may play when it comes to earaches and infections.
 Then we will discuss a natural way to get help for ear pain, recurring infections, and even ear problems like vertigo and Meniere’s disease.

 Earaches occur when fluid builds up in the ear or inflammation occurs within the ear.
 These conditions can also lead to an infection.
 Some risk factors that contribute to fluid buildup and inflammation include:

 - Bacterial infection – Certain bacteria are known to cause excess fluid and inflammation in the ear.

 - Virus – A cold or flu can produce fluid or lead to inflammation in the ear.
 This can cause an earache, an infection, or even vertigo.